IrohXu/IrohXu/README.md

 ### 📫 Research Update

+The 3rd WACV Workshop on Large Language and Vision Models for Autonomous Driving (LLVM-AD) will be hold in Tucson, Arizona.
+I am the general chair and workshop and challenge organizer.
+Join us in March 4, 2025 to explore how large language models contribute to self-driving.

+The version 2.0 of MAPLM challenge is released [here](https://huggingface.co/datasets/LLVM-AD/maplm_v2).

 The 1st WACV Workshop on Large Language and Vision Models for Autonomous Driving (LLVM-AD) will be hold in Waikoloa, Hawaii.
 I am the main workshop and challenge organizer.
 Join us in Jan 8, 2024 to explore how large language models contribute to self-driving.

 ### ⚡️ A quick introduction